1998code/iOS16-Live-Activities/README.md

     b.
 Limitation: Unless the user re-open the app, the image cannot be updated in the background.
 3. NO. Async Image (Known not working)

+Both cases 1 & 2 are already demoed on the sample project.

 ## Resources
 https://developer.apple.com/documentation/activitykit/displaying-live-data-on-the-lock-screen-with-live-activities